magnetikonline/docker-acestream-server/README.md

 - Bash script to start server and present HTTP API endpoint to host.
 - Python playback script [`playstream.py`](playstream.py) instructing server to:
 	- Commence streaming of a given program ID.
-	- ...and (optionally) start a compatible media player (such as [VLC](https://www.videolan.org/vlc/)) once ready.
+	- ...and optionally start a compatible media player (such as [VLC](https://www.videolan.org/vlc/)) to view stream.

-Since server is both controlled by and provides a video stream via a single HTTP endpoint, this provides one of the easier methods to playback Ace Streams on unsupported operating systems such as OS X.
+Since a single HTTP endpoint exposed from the Docker container controls the server _and_ provides the output stream, this provides one of the easier methods for playback of Ace Streams on traditionally unsupported operating systems such as OS X.

 ## Building
 To build Docker image: